As of February 4th, 2021, Mr. Raul Llanos was the Keynote Speaker of our meeting and talked about Complexity.

 – Learn to think so as to be able to organize one’s thoughts with clarity.
 See the world from different perspectives.

-– Use the above tools for a common sense and ethical approach to solving problems.
+– Use the above tools for common sense and ethical approaches to solving problems.

-- Live with passion – commitment to what we choose to do.
+- Live with passion – a commitment to what we choose to do.
 Carpe Diem.

 As to the pragmatic side of my life:

 Mentioned that I have been involved in the field of Technology.

 What is Technology?